Retained EU Law / Assimilated Law - Public Dashboard

 It includes UK legislation which is reserved, and which has mixed competence or falls under devolved competence.
 However, it does not include any legislation made by the devolved governments or by the Scottish Parliament, Senedd or Northern Ireland Assembly.

 Following a review of REUL by the previous government, the dashboard was first published in June 2022 and catalogued 2,417 individual pieces of REUL identified by UK government departments.
-Since then, additional REUL was identified, now amounting to 6,901 individual pieces.
-The dashboard was updated in January 2025 alongside the publication of the third Assimilated Law Parliamentary Report and remains a useful resource for tracking the ongoing status of assimilated law.
+Since then, additional REUL was identified, now amounting to 6,911 individual pieces.
+The dashboard was updated in July 2025 alongside the publication of the fourth Assimilated Law Parliamentary Report and remains a useful resource for tracking the ongoing status of assimilated law.

 Background